 How Will Experience Affect a Preschool Teacher's Annual Pay?

 Years of experience for the preschool teacher will also vary depending on the setting in which the teacher is working.
 Those in a school district may gain extra money by teaching for a set number of years, but this varies between districts.
 Those in a day care setting may earn higher salaries from the beginning or be given increases based on the number of years taught.
 Years experience in preschool environments will be a hiring factor for most preschool teaching positions.

 Elementary School Teacher Salary

-Elementary/Primary school teachers are those that typically teach grades kindergarten through the fifth grade, though some schools may also include sixth grade or preschool programs.
+Elementary/primary school teachers are those that typically teach grades kindergarten through five, though some schools may also include sixth grade or preschool programs.
 These teachers are responsible for teaching every subject area each day to a single class of students.
 These teachers will retain the same students for the entire year to teach and monitor for progress.

 Read more about becoming a certified Elementary School Teacher.

-Certified elementary school teachers average about $53, 500 per year, but the range is great varies by state.
-The lowest paid elementary teachers can make around $36,000 yearly with the highest paid grossing about $86,500 yearly.
-This includes public, private, and charter schools that chose to report teacher salaries.
-However, private school salaries are on average about $10,000 less a year.
+Certified elementary school teachers average about $59,420 per year, but the range is great varies by state.
+The lowest-paid kindergarten teachers at day cares make around $34,190 per year with the annual salary around $60,870 for public school teachers.
+However, private school salaries are at least $10,000 less per year.
 Though elementary school teacher salaries are increasing, it is not at a rapid rate.
 This is expected to continue as teaching unions often lobby and fight for better pay as cost of living increases occur.

 How Will Education Affect an Elementary School Teacher's Pay?